mtalirfan/ME-489-MATLAB-Manipulator/README.md

 ME-489 Robotics and Automation Assignment 1

-This repository contains the MATLAB and Python code for the first assignment of ME-489 Robotics and Automation course.
+This repository contains code for the first assignment of ME-489 Robotics and Automation course.
 The assignment is about the forward kinematics of a robot manipulator.
-The task is to build a manipulator with a number of link lengths, and find workspace and different configurations of the model.
+The task is to build a manipulator with a number of links, and find workspace and different configurations of the model.